We need pregnant women from throughout Auckland to take part in the ECOBABe trial exploring babies' microbiome at birth.

 This study has several potential benefits.
 Participating in this project could lead to a new method to transfer healthy gut bacteria to babies born by C-section.

-All women pregnant with twins will be screened one week in advance of their caesarean to minimise the risk of transmission of infections.
+All women in the caesarean section group will be screened one week in advance of their caesarean to minimise the risk of transmission of infections.

 The body composition machine scans have extremely low radiation dose exposure that is comparable to one day outside in the sun, and do not constitute a safety concern to babies.